Laravel Security In Depth

-Laravel Security In Depth: Escaping Output Safely
+In Depth: Escaping Output Safely

 Don’t trust user input.
 Don’t trust user input.
 Don’t trust user input.